Introduction Version 2.8 / Last updated: June 2, 2026

 disable_language_switcher

-If you install conword, a dropdown menu for selecting the language will appear in the bottom left corner.
-Setting disable_language_switcher to true will remove the dropdown menu.
+If you install Conword, a dropdown menu for switching languages will appear in the bottom-left corner.
+Setting `disable_language_switcher` to `true` will remove the dropdown menu.

 false